Titan-C/conky-seamod/README.md

 ```
 sed -i -e 's/eth0/eth1/g' ~/.conky/seamod/conkyrc.lua  ~/.conky/seamod/seamod_rings.lua
 ```
+CPU and fan temperature uses the `hwmon` conky variable.
+You'll need to find your hardware specific path and inputs somewhere in `/sys/class/hwmon/*`.
+Sadly, some systems might not consistently use hwmon1 vs hwmon0 between boots.

-Best place to add own text or info is under `# Extra info`
+*N.B!* Alignment between rings and the text is painfully brittle.
+So avoid changing the number of lines in the text section that algin next to rings.
+Best place to add own text or info is under `# Extra info`.
+And to make room, you can remove some lines.
+E.g.
-* E.g. Entropy pool bar for crypto nerds may be arb and can be removed.
+* Entropy pool bar for crypto nerds may be arb and can be removed.
+Delete line with `entropy_bar` etc.
+* You might prefer not to see how often errors and warnings are spat out by syslog.
+Delete line with `{texecpi 60 ~/.conky/seamod/syslog-err-feed.sh}`

 Ring/gauge sections
 * In `conkyrc.lua`